Anskira/Predicting-the-pathogenecity-of-genetic-variants/readme.md

 - Model performs well on coding regions but struggles with noncoding variants
 - Class imbalance and overlapping distributions limit overall performance
 - Further improvements can be achieved with better feature representation and model tuning

+# Conclusion

+In this project, we developed a deep learning pipeline to predict the pathogenicity of genetic variants using embeddings derived from GPN-MSA.
+By leveraging evolutionary information from multi-species sequence alignments, the model was able to learn meaningful representations of genomic variants.

+The results show that the model performs well on coding regions, achieving strong discriminative ability, while performance on noncoding regions remains comparatively limited.
+This highlights the inherent complexity of noncoding genomic signals and the need for more advanced modeling approaches in these regions.

+Overall, this work demonstrates the effectiveness of embedding-based approaches for variant classification and provides a foundation for future improvements, including better handling of class imbalance, richer contextual features, and more robust models for noncoding variant interpretation.